chorasimilarity/chemlambda-gui/dynamic/README.md

 - chemlambda-hask https://github.com/synergistics/chemlambda-hask is a Haskell API for graph rewrite systems with animplementation of chemlambda.
 It has the potential to be a clear and creative product, good for  a stem of a future chemlambda library, for general purpose use.
+- chemlambda-py https://github.com/4lhc/chemlambda-py is a Python implementation of chemlambda (has a problem concerning the identification of the correct pattern for the A-L rewrite).
+Maybe a Python afficionado could make it useful, by comparing it with the Haskell version.
 - chemlambda-yuva https://github.com/YuvaAthur/chemlambda-yuva is a Python implementation of chemlambda adapted from chemlambda-py.
-I have not checked it yet but I am very intrigued because is related with  this other repository https://github.com/YuvaAthur/nL about experiments in graph rewriting
+It has the same incorrect pattern for the A-L rewrite, namely it applies the rewrite both for the correct (L a b c, A c d e) pattern and the incorrect (L a b c, A d c e) pattern (as they appear written in the mol file convention).
 - LPU https://github.com/MaiaVictor/LPU which is biased towards  interaction networks style, but very interesting to develop more.
 It introduces the idea to convert the asynchronous graph rewrite system into an asynchronous rewrite system, by using the mol-file like list of nodes for the graph, together with supplementary rewrites (using an automaton of choice) for shuffling this list.
 The graph rewrites are executed only when the nodes of the pattern are close enough in the list.

-Older:
--  chemlambda-py https://github.com/4lhc/chemlambda-py is a Python version of chemlambda, which is unfinished because the rewrite A-L is not well written.
-Maybe a Python afficionado could make it useful, by comparing it with the Haskell version.

 ## Fun short term projects